İzmir Ekonomi Üniversitesi

 Week Subjects Related Preparation Learning Outcome

-2 Description and Classification of differential equations.
-Separable Differential Equations.
-First - Order Linear Differential Equations.
-R. Kent Nagle, Edward B. Saff and Arthur David Snider, ''Fundamentals of Differential Equations and Boundary Value Problems'’, (Pearson, 2011), Section: 1.1, 2.2, 2.3
+2 Separable Differential Equations.
+First Order Linear Differential Equations.
+R. Kent Nagle, Edward B. Saff and Arthur David Snider, ''Fundamentals of Differential Equations and Boundary Value Problems'’, (Pearson, 2011), Section: 2.2, 2.3

 3 Exact Differential Equations.
 Non- Exact Differential Equations.
-Bernoulli Differential Equations.
-Numerical Solutions to IVPs R. Kent Nagle, Edward B. Saff and Arthur David Snider, ''Fundamentals of Differential Equations and Boundary Value Problems'’, (Pearson, 2011), Section 2.4, 2.5.
-3.6
+R. Kent Nagle, Edward B. Saff and Arthur David Snider, ''Fundamentals of Differential Equations and Boundary Value Problems'’, (Pearson, 2011), Section 2.4, 2.5.

-4 Numerical Solutions to IVPs.
-Explicit Euler, Improved Euler, Heunn's Method R. Kent Nagle, Edward B. Saff and Arthur David Snider, ''Fundamentals of Differential Equations and Boundary Value Problems'’, (Pearson, 2011), Section 3.6
+4 Bernoulli Differential Equations.
+Existence and uniqueness theorem.
+R. Kent Nagle, Edward B. Saff and Arthur David Snider, ''Fundamentals of Differential Equations and Boundary Value Problems'’, (Pearson, 2011), Section 2.6, 13.2

-5 Homogeneous Constant Coefficient Second Order Differential Equations.
-R. Kent Nagle, Edward B. Saff and Arthur David Snider, ''Fundamentals of Differential Equations and Boundary Value Problems'’, (Pearson, 2011), Section 4.2
+5 Homogeneous, Non-homogeneous Constant Coefficient Second Order Differential Equations.
+The Method of Undetermined Coefficients.
+R. Kent Nagle, Edward B. Saff and Arthur David Snider, ''Fundamentals of Differential Equations and Boundary Value Problems'’, (Pearson, 2011), Section 4.2, 4.4

 6 Non-homogeneous Constant Coefficient Second Order Differential Equations.
+The Method of Undetermined Coefficients.
 Variation of parameters.
-R. Kent Nagle, Edward B. Saff and Arthur David Snider, ''Fundamentals of Differential Equations and Boundary Value Problems'’, (Pearson, 2011), Section 4.4
+R. Kent Nagle, Edward B. Saff and Arthur David Snider, ''Fundamentals of Differential Equations and Boundary Value Problems'’, (Pearson, 2011), Section 4.4, 4.6

-7 Systems of Linear Differential Equations/ Matrix Exponential R. Kent Nagle, Edward B. Saff and Arthur David Snider, ''Fundamentals of Differential Equations and Boundary Value Problems'’, (Pearson, 2011), Section 9.5-9.8
+7 Homogeneous, Non-homogeneous Variable Coefficient Second Order Differential Equations.
+R. Kent Nagle, Edward B. Saff and Arthur David Snider, ''Fundamentals of Differential Equations and Boundary Value Problems'’, (Pearson, 2011), Section 4.7

 15 Semester review